hapax/hapax.github.io/assets/simple-physics.md

 A drop of dye in water consists of many random walkers, spreading quickly before the $\sqrt{t}$ scaling slows it down.

+Dye particles are much larger than water molecules, so a cloud of dye spreading in a glass of water is Brownian.
+  A drop of dye takes around
+  The viscosity of water at room temperature is $\mu \approx 10^{-3}$ kg/m s.